 The two cities currently maintain their own departments of public works.
 Merger of the staffs of the public works departments will create some unique issues.
-Each city employs a director to provide leadership and manage the day-to-day operations of the staffs, as well as perform work in the cities alongside their staffs.
+Each city employs a director to provide leadership and manage the day-to-day operations of the staffs.
 Only one director will be needed.
-Putting together the two staffs would create a merged staff of ten full-time employees (two directors and eight workers), plus part-time workers that are brought on during the summer months.
+Putting together the two staffs would create a merged staff of eight full-time employees, plus part-time workers that are brought on during the summer months.

 Other cities serving populations of 2,000 or more residents generally employ about six staff members for public works.
 The DPW staffs in some of those cities also must maintain the water and sewer services and/or airport facilities.
-It is assumed that the merged Saugatuck and Douglas would need six full-time workers and would need to continue hiring five to seven part-time workers during the summer months for maintenance of the parks and beaches.
+It is assumed that the merged Saugatuck and Douglas would need six full-time workers and would need to continue hiring five to seven parttime workers during the summer months for maintenance of the parks and beaches.
 It would not be necessary to employ a deputy director to manage a sub-group of the staff or to oversee management of a particular function.